fluid-project/infusion-docs/src/documents/ConnectingThePartsOfAPreferencesEditor.md

 layout: default
 ---

-# Connecting the Parts of a Preferences Editor #

 _**Note:** This page describes how to work with the infusion Preferences Framework using schemas and the builder.
 It does NOT describe using the alternative technique, grades._

 Creating a Preferences Editor using the Infusion Preferences Framework involves various pieces: schemas, Infusion components, templates, etc. This page describes what you need to do to connect all the parts together.